studio51/gridlecss/README.md

 npm install
 ```

-GridleCSS uses [Grunt.JS] as our Task Runner.
+GridleCSS uses [Grunt.JS] as a task runner.
 If you're not familiar with grunt,
 you should check it out.

 There are 3 tasks that matter if you want to develop on GridleCSS:

 `grunt`
-Will compile everything (SASS, JADE and JS) for you and launch a server for
-previewing the Grid.
+Will compile everything and launch the server for previewing the Grid.
-Any changes you make to the SASS files will show on the website as we use Watch
+Any changes you make to the SASS files will show on the website.
-and LiveReload.

 `grunt build`
-This just build the `web/dist` folder for the gh-pages, that means everything
+This just builds the `web/dist` folder for the `gh-pages`, that means everything
 compiled is also minified, whereas `grunt` gives you unminifed assets.

 `grunt clean`